-The Mari culture has been influenced by interactions with Turkish-Tatar peoples – the best example of this is the name of Mari land "Mari EL" where "EL" is a Turkic word, signifying a people or state.
+The Mari culture has been influenced by interactions with Turkish-Tatar peoples – the best example of this is the name of Mari land "Mari El" where "El" is a Turkic word, signifying a people or state.

-1905-1907 saw the beginning of the Mari national awakening.
+The years 1905-1907 saw the beginning of the Mari national awakening.
 In 1920, Mari Autonomous Oblast was formed.
 However, the collectivisation and mass repressions of the 1930s led to the physical destruction of most Mari intellectuals.
-After the industrialisation of the 1950s, public space for the usage of Mari language diminished and Mari was reduced to a village language.
+After the industrialisation of the 1950s, public space for the usage of the Mari language diminished and Mari was reduced to a village language.

 With the breakup of the Soviet Union, the Mari national movement was reactivated.
-Since 1989 several legal national political movements and associations have been established, including Mari Ushem (Mari Union), Kugeze Mlande (Ancestors’ Land), U Vii (New Force) as well as Mari-language schools.
+Since 1989, several legal national political movements and associations have been established, including Mari Ushem (Mari Union), Kugeze Mlande (Ancestors’ Land), U Vii (New Force) as well as Mari-language schools.

 In 1992, the Mari El Republic was formed, thus replacing the Mari Autonomous Soviet Socialist Republic from 1936.